 This week, Samsung unveiled its new flagship devices–the Samsung Galaxy S9 and Galaxy S9+.
 On Sunday, hours before the beginning of Mobile World Congress in 2018, Samsung finally answered the question consumers have been asking them for the past several months, “What changes will define the S9 and S9+?”

 The answer?
-Well, it’s not a lot.
+Well, it’s not many.
 Side-by-side, the S8 and S9 devices share the same bright AMOLEDs, phone shape, curved edges, screen sizes, and that Samsung-worthy glass sheen.
 Even their internal specs are simply iterative, with a bump from the Snapdragon 835 to a Snapdragon 845 processor and an upgrade to the Adreno GPUs.
 RAM remains at 4GB and 6GB respectively, and external storage expansion has been bumped from 256GB to 400GB (microSD).
 The battery and screen sizes haven’t changed much either.
 While the S9’s didn’t change, aside from minor dimension alterations, the S9+ display has increased slightly in pixel density, from 529 ppi to 531 ppi.

 So what is the defining change to the S9 lineup?
 It’s the rear camera and the camera software.
 Instead of using the S8’s 12-megapixel shooter with an F1.7 aperture, Samsung has added a 12-megapixel variable aperture camera to its devices.
 Samsung says this “dual aperture lens” adapts to light like our own eyes, adjusting based on different lighting conditions.
 The S9 comes with one single camera, while the S9+ has a dual camera setup.